medly/starter/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-### Expected behavior
+### Expected Behavior

-A clear and concise description of what you expected to happen.
+Write a crisp description of what was expected to occur.

 ### Screenshots

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to explain the problem.

-### Package versions
+### Package Versions

-### Additional context
+### Additional Context

-Add any other context about the problem here.
+If needed, add additional information about the problem.